1. Home

 • Install energy-efficient windows

-With this room-by-room guide to creating an energy-efficient home, we hope that you’ve picked up a few easy ways to use less energy and save money, while still being comfortable and productive.
+With this room-by-room guide to creating an energy-efficient home, we hope you’ve picked up a few easy ways to use less energy and save money, while still being comfortable and productive.
 You don’t have to change your whole routine to use less energy, but you can focus on one room at a time, decide on the goals you’d like to achieve, and then plan out a strategy to get there.

 See what home electrification can do for you: